soloturn/dotfiles/README.md

 a [live visualization with d3, e.g. fetch-rebase](http://onlywei.github.io/explain-git-with-d3/#fetchrebase).
 the ones who wondered what the index is for, its power lies in ```git add -i```.

+## programming
+bjarne stroustrup on [comments, should be the intent](https://youtu.be/fX2W3nNjJIo?t=3709). if commenad and code disagrees, both are probably wrong.